ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 and Wainwright 2002) but this is because there are more species in *Gobiidae* than any other family of reef fish.
-When one counts the species in each group that live on reefs one finds that labrids are actually the most species-rich group on reefs.
+When one counts the species in each group that live on reefs one finds that labrids are actually the most species-rich family on reefs.

 Integration of analyses
 =======================

-One of the greatest advantages about accessing FishBase directly through R is the ability to take advantage of the suite of specialized analyses available through R packages.
-Likewise, users familiar with these packages can more easily take advantage of the data available on FishBase.
+One of the greatest advantages of accessing FishBase directly through R is the ability to take advantage of other specialized analyses available through R packages.
+Users familiar with these packages can more easily take advantage of the data available on FishBase.
 This is illustrated with an example that combines phylogenetic methods available in R with quantitative trait data available from `rfishbase`.

 This series of commands illustrates testing for a phylogenetically corrected correlation between the observed length of a species and the